TheHolyRat/Fabric-ChroniclesOfAetheiopeia-1.19/README.md

 ### To be implemented
 *Please note that this is a hobby project and I am very lazy when making hobby projects.
 These are estimated values.
 #### v0.0.1:
-26 new minerals- tools, blocks, ores, armour:
+26 new materials- tools, blocks, armour:
 •	Silver
 •	Ralite
 •	Swaltein